Many questions about the VITA tax program are answered here.

 - Schedule B – Interest and Dividends

-- Schedule C-EZ – Business Expenses, with $5,000 or less in expenses to report (no losses)
+- Schedule C and C-EZ – Business Expenses, with less than $25,000 in expenses to report (no losses)

 - Simple Schedule D – Capital Gains and Losses where the cost basis is provided on form 1099-B